 A Mary Poppins for missionaries?
-Betty Sullins of Trinity Baptist Church, Santa Barbara, Calif., was visiting a missionary friend who had returned from the field stressed out and tired following major surgery.
+Betty Sullins of Trinity Baptist Church, Santa Barbara, CA was visiting a missionary friend who had returned from the field stressed out and tired following major surgery.
 ‘Missionary families could sure use help,’ the woman confided.
 ‘When illness strikes, when they have to choose between homeschooling or ministry tasks, when other problems arise, they have no family members or other support nearby to turn to.

 Then an idea suddenly hit them: ‘What’s needed is a temporary Mary Poppins to help them over the rough spots.’
 A mother of four boys and two girls, Sullins knows how valuable domestic help is for young families.
 A widow since the early ’70s, she had retired early after 27 years as a federal employee and then worked at several Christian colleges.
 Later, when her children married and began families, she lived with them for months at a time as they needed ‘nanny’ help.